 6.7.1 Introduction

-OIC and oneM2M Access Control Policies shall collaborate in order to assure for the Interworked resources to follow the oneM2M Authorisation Procedure specified in clause 11.3.4 (M2M Authorization Procedure) of oneM2M TS-0001 2and clause 7 (Authorization) of oneM2M TS-0003.
+OIC and oneM2M Access Control Policies shall collaborate in order to assure for the Interworked resources to follow the oneM2M Authorisation Procedure specified in clause 11.3.4 (M2M Authorization Procedure) of oneM2M TS-0001 [2] and clause 7 (Authorization) of oneM2M TS-0003 [4].

-6.7.2.
-OIC Interworking Access Control Policy
+6.7.2 OIC Interworking Access Control Policy

-The oneM2M Access Control Policy mechanisms specified in section 7 of TS-0003, allow for checking and validating the parameters of a request message to access a <container> resource against the ACPs (<accessControlPolicy> resources) which have been assigned through the accessControPolicyIDs attribute of this resource.
+The oneM2M Access Control Policy mechanisms specified in clause 7 of oneM2M TS-0003, allow for checking and validating the parameters of a request message to access a <container> resource against the ACPs (<accessControlPolicy> resources) which have been assigned through the accessControPolicyIDs attribute of this resource.

 In order to assure a proper OIC Interworking with oneM2M, the IPE shall setup the hosting CSE: